Do you want to enjoy Greece like a local? My guide on how to experience Greece from A to Z will definitely help!

 Arguably the most famous Greek drink, ouzo is a strong alcoholic drink flavored with aniseed.
 It is normally served with ice cubes and maybe water, and tastes better when consumed by the sea.
 Ouzo is meant to be sipped rather than gulped down, and it’s meant to be shared in good company.

 And guess what goes well with Ouzo?
-Octopus!
+Octopus, served with some extra virgin Olive Oil!
 An acquired taste, or perhaps an acquired texture.
 Take it, or leave it!

 P for Philosophy

-Think of Greek Philosophy, and several names will come to mind.
+Think of Greek Philosophers, and several names will come to mind.
 Plato, Socrates, Heraclitus, Aristotle, Pythagoras, Epicurus, Epictetus, Diogenes and dozens of other philosophers were Greek.

 Q for Queuing

 If your culture appreciates orderly queuing, you may have a bit of a shock the first time you visit Greece.
 It may sound like a stereotype, but Greeks don’t like queuing.
 We sometimes tolerate it as there is no other choice, but deep down we don’t like it.

 If you are a Greek reading this, you might disagree.
 Well – I encourage you to remember the last time you went to a bank, the post office, a doctor’s, or the supermarket.
 Sure, maybe you waited in line… but were you happy to wait?

 Did you perhaps ask the person in front of you to offer you their place?
 Did a fight start out of nowhere, even if you weren’t involved?
 And how about that yellow traffic light you didn’t stop at?
 Just saying…